ScopeFoundry/scopefoundry.github.io/content/en/docs/301_existing-hardware-components/HW_princeton_instruments_spectrometers-UBene/_index.md

 The plug-in has been used internally and has been stable.

-### 0.2.0  2025-01-01  Initial public release.
+### 0.2.0  2025-01-01  Added reading wavelength from device.

-Added reading wavelength calibration from device.
+Tested with Teledyne Spectra Pro HRS 300.